 Physicians at the USC Voice Center are experts at diagnosing vocal changes across different types of patient conditions.
 A core diagnostic tool is careful evaluation of the patient’s voice by trained listeners and computerized voice assessment.
-We also use painless, minimally invasive ways to visualize the voice box and vocal cords and provide state-of-the-art diagnostic information for the patient’s voice change.
+We also use painless, minimally invasive ways to visualize the voice box and vocal cords and provide state-of-the-art diagnostic information about the patient’s voice change.

 With the changing demographics in the United States, it is expected that physicians will be seeing more patients with age-related vocal changes.
 Voice changes with aging can be caused by a variety of conditions.
-Only 25 percent of the time are a patient’s vocal changes entirely related to aging; 75 percent of the time, the vocal changes are associated with other conditions.
+Only 25% of the time are a patient’s vocal changes entirely related to aging; 75% of the time, the vocal changes are associated with other conditions.

 Recognizing the changes